awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 A lifecycle policy consists of these core settings:
 + Resource type—The type of AWS resource managed by the policy\.
 Use `VOLUME` to create snapshots of individual volumes or use `INSTANCE` to create multi\-volume snapshots from the volumes for an instance\.
 For more information, see [Multi\-volume snapshots](ebs-creating-snapshot.md#ebs-create-snapshot-multi-volume)\.
 + Target tags—The tags that must be associated with an EBS volume or an EC2 instance for it to be managed by the policy\.
 + Schedule—The start time and interval for creating snapshots\.
+The first snapshot is created by a policy within one hour after the specified start time\.
+Subsequent snapshots are created within one hour of their scheduled time\.
 + Retention—You can retain snapshots based on either the total count of snapshots or the age of each snapshot\.

 For example, you could create a policy that manages all EBS volumes with the tag `account=Finance`, creates snapshots every 24 hours at 0900, and retains the five most recent snapshots\.
 Snapshot creation would start by 0959 each day\.